 Love apples?
-This Spinach Apple Smoothie has great flavor and is great if you want to lose weight because, just as this smoothie, it has a low-calorie count, making it a great detox spinach smoothie to satisfy sweet cravings.
+This Spinach Apple Smoothie has great flavor and is excellent if you want to lose weight because, just like this smoothie, it has a low-calorie count, making it a great detox spinach smoothie to satisfy sweet cravings.

 This green smoothie for constipation with apples and carrots can do all the work when things are not flowing!

 Include more weight loss-promoting juices and smoothies to your diet by adding a carrot, cucumber, and celery juice, red cabbage juice, pineapple strawberry smoothie, and strawberry banana spinach smoothie to your weekly smoothies and juices weekly line-up for breakfast or pre-work-out snacks.

 If you try this spinach smoothie for weight loss, let us know!
 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!